Exploring Solutions for Nature

 Realizing this, Sala left academia to focus on finding solutions—on curing the ocean rather than simply diagnosing its demise.

 His words stuck with me.
-That’s why I created WednesdayIsland.com, a blog where you’ll find optimism for our future through solutions-based stories.
+That’s why I created WednesdayIsland.com, a blog where you’ll find hope and optimism for our future through solutions-based stories.

 I hope this space compels you to explore your world, conserve all the wonders therein and feel inspired about what is possible in the context of our changing world.